dgroomes/my-github-explorer/README.md

 NOT YET FULLY IMPLEMENTED

-⏯ A toy GitHub data explorer which I'm using to explore frontend tech like GraphiQL, React hooks, and Redux.
+⏯️A toy GitHub data explorer which I'm using to explore frontend tech like GraphiQL, React, Redux and Electron.

 ## Overview